Active ingredient

 Pregnancy and breast-feeding

 Valaciclovir is not usually recommended for use during pregnancy.
-If you are pregnant or breast-feeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+If you are pregnant, or think you could be, or if you are planning to become pregnant, don’t take Valaciclovir without checking with your doctor.
 Your doctor will weigh up the benefit to you against the risk to your baby of taking Valaciclovir while you're pregnant or breast-feeding.

 Driving and using machines

-Valaciclovir can cause side effects such as dizziness that affect your ability to drive.
+Valaciclovir can cause side effects that affect your ability to drive.

 3. How to take Valaciclovir